- The average cost of car insurance for a 65-year-old driver in Idaho is $1,312 per year for a full coverage policy.

 Typically, the premium increase remains for three to five years, making it essential to find an affordable insurer.
 According to our data, the following companies provide the cheapest car insurance for seniors in Idaho after an accident.

-Company | Annual rates with 1 at-fault accident | Monthly rates with 1 at-fault accident |
+| Company | Annual rates with 1 at-fault accident | Monthly rates with 1 at-fault accident |

-State Farm | $1,190 | $99 |
+| State Farm | $1,190 | $99 |

-Auto-Owners | $1,294 | $108 |
+| Auto-Owners | $1,294 | $108 |

-Travelers | $1,571 | $131 |
+| Travelers | $1,571 | $131 |

-Nationwide | $1,988 | $166 |
+| Nationwide | $1,988 | $166 |

-Geico | $2,009 | $167 |
+| GEICO | $2,009 | $167 |

-Farmers | $2,593 | $216 |
+| Farmers | $2,593 | $216 |

-Allstate | $2,911 | $243 |
+| Allstate | $2,911 | $243 |

-USAA* | $1,131 | $94 |
+| USAA* | $1,131 | $94 |

 How can seniors save on car insurance in Idaho?

-Auto insurance for seniors can be expensive, but there are ways to save.
-The following are easy ways to reduce your premiums:
+While auto insurance for seniors can be costly, there are ways to save.
+Here are some simple steps to lower your premiums:

-- Shop around: Shopping regularly for car insurance – every six months or yearly around renewal time – can ensure you have the best price.
+- Shop around: Comparing car insurance quotes every six months or annually around renewal time can help you find the best deal.

-- Raise your deductible: Increasing your deductible from $500 to $1,000 can save you a bit of money every month – but make sure you have the necessary funds to cover the higher deductible.
+- Raise your deductible: By increasing your deductible from $500 to $1,000, you can reduce your monthly premiums.
+However, make sure you have enough savings to cover the higher deductible.

-- Ask about discounts: Discounts – bundling with homeowners insurance, loyalty discounts and discounts for years of being licensed – are a great way to save on your car insurance.
-More on discounts below.
+- Ask about discounts: Discounts, such as bundling with homeowners insurance, loyalty discounts and years of being licensed, are excellent ways to reduce your car insurance costs.
+Learn more about discounts below.

 Take a senior driving course: With an approved defensive driving course, seniors can save up to 4% on their car insurance in Idaho.
 The American Automobile Association(AAA) and AARP offer defensive driving courses for senior drivers in Idaho.